icambridge/iain.sexy/source/_drafts/are-you-a-good-developer.markdown

 ## Code Kata

 While I think doing code katas is a lot of fun and a wise move.
 I just don't think that not doing it removes you understanding and ability to implement any of the best practices in development.
-I think it'll help you learn and improve those abilities.

-## Continous Integration
+## Continuous Integration

-Many people think Continous integration is simply running all your tests after each commit.
+Many people think Continuous integration is simply running all your tests after each commit.
 Or even just using Jenkins before you merge so "master" is deployable.
-However Continous integration is a practice of everyone working on the same branch and all commiting to the same branch.
-So everyones work is integrated continously.
-With the minmum of if you're using branches that it's merged into master at the end of the day.
+However Continuous integration is a practice of everyone working on the same branch and all committing to the same branch.
+So everyones work is integrated continuously.
+With the minimum of if you're using branches that it's merged into master at the end of the day.
 This in my opinion makes this a team discipline and not a single developers discipline.

 ## Agile